 The addition of proposed text rule text defining the Phlx's best bid or offer or "PBBO" and the "internal PBBO" is intended to add greater transparency to proposed Rule 1093.
 The Exchange proposes to more clearly define the terms "PBBO" and "internal PBBO" to make clear that certain non-displayed order types are not reflected in the Exchange's disseminated PBBO, rather the actual Order Book or "internal PBBO" represents both displayed and non-displayed order types on the Order Book.
+The

-The Exchange believes that it is consistent with the Act and the protection of investors to utilize these two different terms, "PBBO" and "internal PBBO," to more specifically refer to the Order Book.
+Exchange believes that it is consistent with the Act and the protection of investors to utilize these two different terms, "PBBO" and "internal PBBO," to more specifically refer to the Order Book.

 The Exchange proposes to more specifically explain within the rule text what is meant by "exposure" or "exposing" an order.
-The Exchange proposes to make clear that exposure shall mean a notification sent to participants that includes the price, size, and side of interest that is available for execution.
+The Exchange proposes to make clear that exposure shall mean a "notification sent to participants with the price, size, and side of interest that is available for execution."
 The Exchange believes that this additional language in consistent with the Act because it will assist market participants in understanding the manner in which these terms are used throughout this rule.
+In addition, the Exchange's proposal to add the following rule text "An order exposure alert is sent if the order size is modified."
+The addition of this rule text is consistent with the Act because it will make clear the manner in which exposure notifications are handled today and when the exposure alert is sent.